Frequently Asked Questions

 What information should I provide the designated guardian and/or caretaker of my pet?

-The ASPCA recommends creating a Pet Dossier with pertinent information about your pet.
+The ASPCA recommends creating a Pet Portfolio with pertinent information about your pet.
 Even if you don’t have a plan in place for the future care of your pet, this information is vital to helping your pet find a new home faster.
+Request a FREE Pet Planning Packet, which includes the Pet Portfolio.

 As a multiple pet owner, can my pets stay together in the event of my hospitalization or death?